 ameyaxoxo

 Philadelphia-based guitarist and producer Ameya Deshpande makes cool, groove-laden instrumental music that straddles the worlds of jazz, funk, and neo-soul.
 His collective Ameyaxoxo finds him teaming up with saxophonist Chet Williams, bassist Miguel Cid, keyboardist Joab Alexander, and drummer Daniel Wilfred.
-Their debut EP, Who Knows (Vol. 1), is out now—celebrated with a sold out release show at Silk City Diner featuring Taylor Kelly and Joshua Peeler in August 2025, a night that marked a new chapter for the group’s growing presence in Philadelphia’s live music scene.
+Their debut EP, Who Knows (Vol. 1), is out now—celebrated with a sold out release show at Silk City Diner, Philadelphia featuring Taylor Kelly and Joshua Peeler in August 2025, a night that marked a new chapter for the group’s growing presence in Philadelphia’s live music scene with the EP Release Show being attended by over 150 people.

 Across his three EPs—Raining Cats, Who Knows Vol. 1, and Turill—Ameya has created a small but resonant body of work that continues to find new listeners.
 Songs like “Raspberry Ripple” have quietly amassed tens of thousands of streams, while live reimaginings of Turill—recorded in both Philadelphia and Pune—reflect his ongoing dialogue between place, collaboration, and performance.